American Constitutional Development: Rights and Liberties

 Deborah Lipstadt, is a very liberal professor at Emory.
 Biden

-recently nominated her and she was confirmed to the position of Special Envoy for Monitoring and Combatting Anti-Semitism.
+appointed her to position of Special Envoy for Monitoring and Combatting Anti-Semitism.
 She replaces

 a friend and fraternity brother who held position during Trump